HossamHeikal/AIS-data-pipeline/README.md

    - Use Airflow to schedule daily data downloads and processing between specific dates.

 4. **Data Transformation**:
-   - Read the stored data, clean it, and gather insights on popular destinations.
+   - Read the stored data, clean it, and make a popular destination analysis for the ship.

 **Outcome**:
 The system will automatically gather, process, and store data daily, making it ready for visual analysis.